Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 For a Tensorflow model, you should see the following directory structure:

-    ├── test_code                       # Contains code and instructions.
+    ├── code                            # Contains code
-    │   ├── float                       # Test code and instruction for floating model for evaluation.
-    │   └── quantized                         # Test code and instruction for quantized model for evaluation.
+    │   └── test                        # Contains test code which can run demo and evaluate model performance.
     │
-    ├── readme.md                       # Contains the environment requirement, the input and output nodes as well as │                                     the data preprocess and postprocess information.
+    ├── readme.md                       # Contains the environment requirements, data preprocess and model information.
+    │                                     Refer this to know that how to test the model with scripts.
+    │
     ├── quantized
     │   ├── deploy.model.pb             # Quantized model for the compiler (extended Tensorflow format).
     │   └── quantize_eval_model.pb      # Quantized model for evaluation.